 - Provide toys, books, clothes, toiletries and other items for infants and toddlers, as well as their families.

 - Funding for research into recurring conditions that cause long term hospital stays for infants and funding for specialized training for nursing care of long term infant patients.

 - Purchase of special equipment needed for long term NICU patients and families.

-The Jackson L. Graves Foundation is also helping to fund a longer term project at the Arkansas Children's Hospital.
+The Jackson L. Graves Foundation has also helped to fund a longer term project at the Arkansas Children's Hospital.
 This project is for the dedication of space and staffing for a "Transitional Care Unit", or at least an area of private patient rooms, for long-term, critically ill infants in the neonatal intensive care unit at the hospital.
 The Foundation has made great strides towards fulfilling this long term goal with the funding of the Jackson L. Graves private care room and the Jackson L. Graves Sibling Playroom, both in the wing of the NICU that was completed in 2012.
-The Foundation pledged $125,000 to the construction of these rooms.
+The Foundation fulfilled a pledge of $125,000 for the construction of these rooms.
 Specifically, the plan was to create an updated model of care to provide individualized, family-centered care.

 In 2012, the Jackson L. Graves Foundation partnered with the Lahav Lab at Brigham & Women's Hospital in Boston, MA by supporting their continued research on the effects of noise in the NICU on the development of infants.